zackenton/qmul/README.md

 source activate qmul
 ```

-4. Install tensorflow from https://www.tensorflow.org/install/.
+4. Install tensorflow.
 The installation can be tricky, depending on your system.
 Easiest way is to use
 ```
 conda install -c conda-forge tensorflow
 ```